 With this many possible symptoms, it’s good to test your thyroid annually, both with blood work and with a thermometer at home.
 To test at home, use a glass-based or fever thermometer.
 (A digital thermometer will not work correctly).
 Shake it down and place it beside your bed.
 Upon awaking, put it inside your armpit and lie quietly for 10 minutes.
 If your temp is less than 97.6 degrees over 4 to 5 days average, get your blood work run.
 Test your temperature at the beginning and end of your menstrual cycle, not during ovulation when body temp increases slightly.

 Basal temperature is also a great way to monitor your dosage of prescribed T4/T3 hormone.
 (Straight T4 such as Synthroid may not be ideal).
 If your temperature rises higher than 98.4 on arising, you may be on too much thyroid.

 In our online store, we also sell two great supplements that support the thyroid.
-Our Thyroid Metabolism Plus Iodine (TMI) contains hard-to-find natural iodine sources plus nutrients for the thyroid while our Gf thyroid builds and balances the thyroid gland without stimulating it and supports it’s natural function.
+Our Thyroid Metabolism Plus Iodine (TMI) contains hard-to-find natural iodine and iodide sources plus other nutrients for the thyroid while our Gf – Thyroid builds and balances the thyroid gland without stimulating it to support its natural function.
 Learn more about TMI here or Gf Thyroid here.

 If you wish some Consult time to review your symptoms and order the correct tests, consider working with me Virtually.